Padres acquire Trevor Rosenthal in trade with Royals

 San Diego began the day in second in the NL West with a 20-14 record.
 Tingler said the team hopes Rosenthal can join the club in time for Sunday’s game at Colorado.

 The last-place Royals obtained outfielder Edward Olivares and a player to be named in the deal.
+General manager Dayton Moore said Olivares will report to the team’s alternate training site.

+“This made a lot of sense for us at this time,” Moore said.
+“I wish we’d be adding at this time, but it was nice to get a player back that’s a good fit and will improve our team for the future.

+“By no means are we giving up hope.
+I believe and everyone believes we have enough talent to make things interesting in the last month.”

 The 24-year-old Olivares hit .176 with a homer and three RBIs in 13 games with the Padres after making his major league debut on July 25.
 He batted .285 with 18 homers, 77 RBIs and 35 steals in 127 games with Double-A Amarillo last year.